TIPS FROM YOUR TRAINING COMPANY

 A key element to the success of any learning project is the delivery of the training material.
 You can have the most compelling material but delivering it in the wrong medium could lead to dismal results.

 One of the trending methods of such delivery is mobile learning.
-Now although there is some growing popularity it’s important to keep in mind that although the market overall is absorbing more and more content on mobile devices, there is still room for a lot of growth when it comes to mobile learning in the corporate training world.
+Now while there is some growing popularity it’s important to keep in mind that although the market overall is absorbing more and more content on mobile devices, there is still room for a lot of growth when it comes to mobile learning in the corporate training world.

 A Global Trends in Talent Development1 survey conducted in 2015 showed, that the highest use of mobile learning was only 16% across Europe, Africa and the Middle East.
 Only 5% of companies were using mobile learning in North America.1